tatsumoto-ren/tatsumoto-ren.github.io/blog/japanese-fonts.md

 determines the system-wide font settings.
 You can use Fontconfig to set the fonts for all the programs you use at once, instead of adjusting them one by one.
-This affects the fonts in your browser, Yomichan popups, Anki, and so on.
+This affects the fonts in your browser, Rikaitan popups, Anki, and so on.

 **Note**: as with most configurations, it is necessary to manually create the corresponding folder in your home directory